This post was originally published in 2019, and last updated October 2021.

 If that sounds scary – it should be!
 If you didn’t immediately think “My data is good.” 👊 while reading this, it’s probably time to do a data diagnostic and audit your analytics account, then determine what’s happening with your traffic.
 Learn more about how to spot data discrepancies in Google Analytics.

 When all of the above lead to dead ends, one of the final diagnostic tests to run involves two manual Google searches, aimed at understanding:

 - Current events that your target users might care about

 Whether the people who work at companies who sell plastic straws knew this was coming or not, having this information in the early days would have helped to set expectations about what could (or probably did) happen to site traffic to plastic straw pages.
-Learn more about how to manage and set expectations around SEO performance.
+Dig deeper -- learn more about how to manage and set expectations around SEO performance.

 Diagnosing a decline in organic traffic can be hard -- especially if you’re not sure where to start.

 By narrowing down what changed (e.g. Seasonality, Competition, Keyword Visibility, Technical Errors, or something less common like Brand Reputation or Current Events), you’ll be one step closer to understanding what’s happening so you can devise a plan to fix it.